Healthy Food Preparation

 Bake, grill, broil, or roast

-Limit frying – especially deep frying – to reduce unhealthy saturated fat and calories in the dishes you make.
+Limit frying – especially deep frying – to reduce saturated fat and calories in the dishes you make.
 Most recipes can be adapted for healthier cooking methods.

 Sweeten foods with fruit